 Then, you must prove that this negligence was the actual cause of the accident.
 Finally, you must establish that you suffer or suffered from PTSD and that the accident, which was caused by the defendant, was the actual cause of your condition.

-Count on Kamensky, Cohen, and Riechelson for Your PTSD Injury Lawsuit in Mercer County and throughout New Jersey
+Count on Cohen & Riechelson for Your PTSD Injury Lawsuit in Mercer County and throughout New Jersey

 If you or a loved one has suffered from post traumatic stress disorder due to a car accident, motorcycle accident, dog bite, workplace accident, slip and fall, other injury on someone else’s property, or similar traumatic incident that may be directly linked to the negligent actions or inaction of someone else, you may be entitled to monetary damages.